 This paper presents an adaptive SoC test scheduling technique in order to deal with spatial and temporal temperature deviations, caused by large process variations.
-The proposed technique relies on particle swarm optimization in order to generate an efficient test schedule tree.
+A technique is proposed to generate an efficient test schedule tree, using a number of heuristics.
 During the test, on-chip temperature sensors are used to monitor the actual temperatures of the different cores and to guide the selection of proper test schedules accordingly.
 In this way, the overall test cost will be minimized.

-Experiments are made in order to evaluate the particle swarm optimization in comparison with the well established genetic algorithm.
-The experiments demonstrate the superiority of the proposed approach over the traditional methods and show that the proposed particle swarm optimization algorithm outperforms the genetic algorithm most of the time.
+Experiments are made in order to select the proper heuristics and to tune them.
+The experiments, also, demonstrate the superiority of the proposed approach over the traditional methods.